-- 78. Plaintiff repeats and realleges the allegations in paragraphs 1 through 77 as if fully set forth herein. - 79.
-As set forth in the Offer, Defendants have proposed to purchase 100% of Chateau's outstanding common shares.
+78. Plaintiff repeats and realleges the allegations in paragraphs 1 through 77 as if fully set forth herein.

+79. As set forth in the Offer, Defendants have proposed to purchase 100% of Chateau's outstanding common shares.
 MHC has stated in its offer that "it intends, as soon as practicable after, and substantially concurrent with, the consummation of" its offer, to propose and seek to have Chateau "consummate a merger or similar business combination with MHC" (the "Second-Step Merger").
-MHC further states that its offer is conditioned upon MHC "being satisfied in its sole discretion" that the restrictions in the Maryland Business Combination Act "will not apply to the [Second-Step a corporation may not engage in any business combination with any interested stockholder or any affiliate of the interested stockholder for a period of 5 years following the most recent date on which the interested stockholder becomes an interested stockholder.
+MHC further states that its offer is conditioned upon MHC "being satisfied in its sole discretion" that the restrictions in the Maryland Business Combination Act "will not apply to the [Second-Step Merger]."
+This condition can not be satisfied because the proposed Second-Step a corporation may not engage in any business combination with any interested stockholder or any affiliate of the interested stockholder for a period of 5 years following the most recent date on which the interested stockholder becomes an interested stockholder.